 - Course URL: http://communicrossings.com/olli-course-crosswords-practicum-intermediate

-- We'll practice solving crossword puzzles as a group, and discuss the tricky clues and funny themes we discover.
-This intermediate-level, practice-only course will focus on puzzles of NYT Wednesday, Thursday and Sunday difficulty.
+- We will practice solving crossword puzzles as a group, and discuss the tricky clues and funny themes we discover.
+This intermediate-level, practice-only course will generally focus on puzzles of New York Times Thursday and Sunday difficulty.
 It is open not only to those who have taken my earlier Crosswords courses, but also to others who would like to improve their crossword skills.
-Students with Internet access can access other suggested puzzles, and reference materials.
 More about course topics and style below.

 About the Instructor

 - Steve Weyer is a long-time crossword buff -- solving puzzles sometimes on paper, now mostly on his iPad.
 He has created crosswords for family and friends -- and the OLLI newsletter; he's also a technology addict, and web site and software developer.

 - Steve has 45+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple.
 In 2002, he developed and distributed a crossword application (CrozzWord) for several handheld devices.
 After moving to Ashland in 2006 (after several visits in the mid-70s), he’s been enjoying non-technical activities such as hiking, reading (esp.
 Sci-Fi), theater, improv comedy, volunteering, and OLLI classes.
 At OLLI, Steve has offered CROSSWORDS and YOU, E-books, and Internet History and Issues.